How To Stencil on Wood [The Ultimate Guide & Video, 2023]

 How to Stencil on Wood with Latex Paint

-Instead of a brush, be sure to use a spouncer (see the current price here) for the paint.
+Instead of a brush, be sure to use a spouncer for the paint.
 Dip the spouncer in paint and then wipe off the excess.
 You want to paint on a light coat by using up and down motions as I do in the video.

 Keep adding a little paint at a time until all the stencil holes are painted.
 Make sure there isn’t extra paint just sitting on the surface.